computationalstylistics/stylo/README.md

 choose your favorite CRAN mirror (a window will pop up), click OK.

-**NOTE** (Mac OS users): the package "stylo" requires X11 support being installed.
-To quote "R for Mac OS X FAQ" (http://cran.r-project.org/bin/macosx/RMacOSX-FAQ.html): "Each binary distribution of R available through CRAN is build to use the X11 implementation of Tcl/Tk.
+**NOTE** (Mac OS users): the package “stylo” requires X11 support being installed.
+To quote "R for Mac OS X FAQ" (http://cran.r-project.org/bin/macosx/RMacOSX-FAQ.html): “Each binary distribution of R available through CRAN is build to use the X11 implementation of Tcl/Tk.
 Of course a X windows server has to be started first: this should happen automatically on OS X, provided it has been installed (it needs a separate install on Mountain Lion or later).
-The first time things are done in the X server there can be a long delay whilst a font cache is constructed; starting the server can take several seconds."
-The newest versions of R (>3.1.0) seem to have Tcl/Tk support out-of-the-box, though.
+The first time things are done in the X server there can be a long delay whilst a font cache is constructed; starting the server can take several seconds.”

-**ANOTHER NOTE** (Mac Os users again): when you install a recent version of R on OS X (e.g. Mavericks), you might run into encoding errors when you start up R (e.g. "WARNING: You're using a non-UTF8 locale" etc.).
+You might also run into encoding errors when you start up R (e.g. “WARNING: You're using a non-UTF8 locale” etc.).
 In that case, you should close R, open a new window in Applications > Terminal and execute the following line:

 ```
 defaults write org.R-project.R force.LANG en_US.UTF-8
 ```

 Next, close the Terminal and start up R again.

+**ANOTHER NOTE** A slightly different workaround of the above problem (Mac users again):

+* Install XQuartz, restart Mac
+* Open Terminal, type: `sudo ln -s /opt/X11 /usr/X11`
+* Run XQuartz
+* Run R, type: `system ('defaults write org.R-project.R force.LANG en_US.UTF-8')`